telerik/xaml-docs/controls/raddiagram/features/global-settings.md

 * __RotationHitTestRadius__: Gets or sets the radius around the rotation thumb where a click operation activates the thumb.
 The default value of this constant is 7px.
 Read more about rotation in the [Rotation]({%slug raddiagrams-features-rotation%}) tutorial.

 * __RoutingGridSize__: Gets or sets the routing grid cell size.
-The value of this constant is used in the layout algorithm used to layout the __RadDiagramConnections__.
+The value of this constant is used in the algorithm used to layout the __RadDiagramConnections__.
 The default value of this constant is 40px.

 * __SelectionHitTestRadius__: Gets or sets the radius of the area around each item which is considered selectable.
 The default value of this constant is 10px.